 Strategic community partnerships enable enterprises to build phenomenal brand recognition.
 Socially oriented practices also allow companies to promote long-term profitability.
 As it turns out, doing good is a highly effective way to connect with constituents.

-Support Community Causes
+1. Support Community Causes for social responsibility

-When corporations partner with nonprofit organizations, both entities benefit from cause-related marketing (CRM) that boost the company’s sales and supports the organization’s cause.
+When corporations partner with nonprofit organizations, both entities benefit from cause-related marketing (CRM) that boosts the company’s sales and supports the organization’s cause.
 CRM relationships are a great deal for nonprofits.
 The arrangement enables organizations to increase fundraising and gain exposure.

 However, executives must select the causes that they support carefully.
 For a successful CRM initiative, it’s a good idea to work with a group that understands how to market themselves and how to build a substantial following.